Grand Teton

+The mountain is a classic destination in American mountaineering via the Owen-Spalding route (II, 5.4), the North Ridge and North Face.

 Geography

-Grand Teton, at 13775 ft, is the highest point of the Teton Range, and the second highest peak in the U.S. state of Wyoming after Gannett Peak.
+Grand Teton, at 13775 ft, is the highest point of the Teton Range, a subrange of the Rocky Mountains, which extend from northern British Columbia to northern New Mexico.
+It is the second highest peak in the U.S. state of Wyoming after Gannett Peak, the parent peak.
 The mountain is entirely within the Snake River drainage basin, which it feeds by several local creeks and glaciers.

-The Teton Range is a subrange of the Rocky Mountains, which extend from northern British Columbia to northern New Mexico.
+It is considered part of the Cathedral Group next to Teewinot Mountain and Mount Owen (Wyoming) and Middle Teton.
+Below its north face is Teton Glacier.

+The mountain began its uplift 9 million years ago, during the Miocene.
+Several periods of glaciation have carved Grand Teton and the other peaks of the range into their current shapes.